FAQs for Ordering Cookies tm

-Door-to-door sales are here to stay!
-Far from replacing the traditional cookie program, the Digital Cookie platform expands and enhances a girl’s experience by giving her a fun new way to learn twenty-first-century skills while providing another way to sell cookies.
+Door-to-door and booth sales are here to stay!
+Far from replacing the traditional cookie program, the Digital Cookie platform expands and enhances a girl’s experience by giving her a fun new way to learn 21st-century skills while providing another way to sell cookies.
 So this cookie season, depending on your location, a Girl Scout could approach you through a door-to-door sale, at a booth sale with a digital device, or through an email invitation to visit her Digital Cookie website.
 To find out when Girl Scouts are selling cookies at a booth sale near you, visit www.girlscoutcookies.org.

-As with the traditional Girl Scout Cookie Program, 100 percent of the net revenue earned from cookie sales will remain with the Girl Scout council that sponsors the sale.
-Girls decide how to spend their troop cookie money and reinvest it in their communities through “Take Action” projects and learning experiences, including travel.
+As with the traditional Girl Scout Cookie Program®, 100 percent of the net revenue earned through Digital Cookie stays local to benefit their troop and their Girl Scout council.
+Girls decide how to spend their troop earnings and invest it in their communities through “Take Action” projects as well as exciting leadership experiences.
 As a result, customers who purchase Girl Scout Cookies are not only getting a delicious treat—they are also making an important investment in their communities.

 Girl Scout councils contract with one of two licensed bakers, whose recipes and ingredients may differ slightly.
 Contact your local council to find out which baker they partner with.

-Every Girl Scout Cookie package is stamped with a seasonal "Use or freeze by" date.
-That date corresponds with the end of each cookie season.
-This means that Girl Scout Cookies with a date of September 2018 would be baked for the 2017–18 season.
+Every Girl Scout Cookie package is stamped with a seasonal “use or freeze by” date.
+This date corresponds with the end of each cookie season.
+Accordingly, Girl Scout Cookies with a 2019 date would be baked for the 2018–19 season.

 Each Girl Scout council chooses a licensed baker, either ABC Bakers or Little Brownie Bakers.
-Each baker uses different names for some cookies.
-So a cookie may be called Trefoils when baked by one baker and Shortbread when baked by the other.
+A cookie may be called Trefoils when baked by one baker and Shortbread when baked by the other.
 The two cookies look and taste similar, but the name of the cookie and the recipe may be different.
 The exceptions are Thin Mints® and Girl Scout S’mores®, which are names used by both bakers.
 Even if cookie names are the same, the recipes may differ.